programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 One of ggplot2's strengths is its extensive collection of [extensions](http://www.ggplot2-exts.org/) that can help enhance your analysis with specialized visualizations like network graphs (useful for showing relationships between cities, for example), time series graphs (for tracking demographic changes over time), and ridgeline plots (for comparing population distributions across different urban areas).

-Let's explore an example that showcases a ggplot2 extension that creates more advanced and visually striking plots.
-In this case, we will create a [ridgeline plot](https://en.wikipedia.org/wiki/Ridgeline_plot) – also known as a joyplot – designed to visualize changes in distributions over time, across different categories.
+Let's explore an example showcasing a ggplot2 extension that creates more advanced and visually striking plots.
+In this case, we will create a [ridgeline plot](https://en.wikipedia.org/wiki/Ridgeline_plot) – also known as a 'joyplot' – designed to visualize changes in distributions over time, across different categories.
 Ridgeline plots are particularly effective for comparing multiple distributions in a compact and aesthetically pleasing manner.

-To create a ridgeline plot, you're going to leverage the capabilities of the ggridges package (one of manya ggplot2 extensions).
+To create a ridgeline plot, you're going to use the ggridges package (one of many ggplot2 extensions).
 This adds a new layer called `geom_density_ridges()` and a new theme `theme_ridges()`, which expands R's plotting possibilities.

-This code is simple enough (again using a log transformation due to the data's skewness):
+This code is simple enough (again, using a log transformation due to the data's skewness):

 ```